chriserickson/dev-thoughts/hook-antipatterns.md

 Yes, although a lot fewer of them.
 They end up being reserved for encapsulating reusable local component behavior.

+### A note on enforcement

+It is worth noting that unless this is enforced, you end up with the worst of both worlds: some noisy code, but it remains unpredictable.
+So, if you decide this makes sense, I suggest writing some ES Lint rules that prohibit calling data fetching or global contexts from inside hooks (e.g. no `useSwr`, `useQuery`, `useLazyLoadQuery`, `useParams` inside a hook).

 ## A code example

 All of this has been pretty abstract -- lets look at an actual example in code.
 I'll use a financial application because it is an example that is easy to understand.